tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 Lamia.

 I knew that word.
-I don’t know Greek, but I know what people call women like me when they have old names for it.
+I don’t know Greek, but I know what people call girls like me when they have old names for it.
 Lamia.
 Empousa.
 Xtabay.
-Siguanaba.
-Cigua.
+Mandurugo.
 Yakshi.
 Pontianak.
-Mandurugo.

 Different languages.
 Same warning.
 Different mothers telling their sons not to let me in.

 The message stayed there until the screen went dark.